 (b) The density in ounces per square yard, the minimum thickness in inches, and the airflow permeability in cubic feet per minute per square foot, if the fabric filter device uses a felted fabric.

 (3) If a HEPA filter is used to control emissions, the certified efficiency.

-(a) A brief description of each process that generates asbestos-containing waste material; and
+(a) A brief description of each process that generates asbestos-containing waste material.

-(b) The average volume of asbestos-containing waste material disposed of, measured in cubic yards per day; and
+(b) The average volume of asbestos-containing waste material disposed of, measured in cubic yards per day.

-(c) The emission control methods used in all stages of waste disposal; and
+(c) The emission control methods used in all stages of waste disposal.

 (d) The type of disposal site or treatment site used for ultimate disposal, the name of the site operator, and the name and location of the disposal site.